Crewe is a Town in the county of Cheshire.

 Crewe postcode: CW1 3

-There are great places to visit near Crewe including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines and canals.
+There are great places to visit near Crewe including some great towns, villages, historic buildings, country parks, nature reserves, sssis, museums, parks, cities, castles, roman sites, ruins, lakes, woodlands, hills, hiking areas, old mines, ancient sites and canals.

-Crewe has some unmissable towns nearby like Ellesmere Port, Warrington, Widnes, Knutsford, Blacon, Saltney, and Macclesfield.
+Towns to visit near Crewe include Ellesmere Port, Warrington, Widnes, Knutsford, Blacon, Saltney, and Macclesfield.

 Crewe has some unmissable villages nearby like Styal, Daresbury, Thelwall, Saughall, Lache, Marton, and Prestbury.

-There are a several good historic buildings in the Crewe area like Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower.
+There are a number of historic buildings near Crewe including Quarry Bank, Warrington Parish Church Of St Elphin, The Ruskin Rooms, Tatton Park, Chester Racecourse, Chester City Walls, and Bonewaldesthorne Tower.

-Chester Roman Amphitheatre and Roman Walls is a great place to visit close to Crewe if you like ruins.
+Chester Roman Amphitheatre and Roman Walls is one of Crewe's best, nearby ruins to visit in Crewe.

 Crewe History